RoboGeek123/RoboGeek123.github.io/_posts/2019-04-15-Multi-Effects-Pi-dle-Board.md

 ![](https://cdn-images-1.medium.com/max/600/0*ByjbtSmEGCALyShP)

 1. Connect USB DAC and input/output cables
-1. Select USB DAC as primary audio device in sound settings
+1. Select USB DAC as a primary audio device in sound settings
 1. Go to Preferences →Add/ Remove Software → guitarix

 This should download guitarix as well as the Jack Audio Connection Kit (JACK)